Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

+We report the results for a single training run for the 582M parameter model.
+A similar training run with the 300M parameter model in described in Appendix~\ref{sec:smallrun}.
+Additional replication experiments are included in Appendix~\ref{sec:controls}.
 The 582M model began self training after 6 digits (Figure~\ref{fig:base_training_run}).
-Its last saved checkpoint was after successfully learning up to 28 digit addition problems, having failed to successfully learn continue the training loop with 29 digit addition.
-Figures~\ref{fig:base_flash} and \ref{fig:base_think} describe the generalization accuracies of the 582M parameter model over the course of training.
+Self learning terminated after successfully learning up to 28 digit addition problems, having failed to successfully learn continue the training loop with 29 digit addition.
+Figure~\ref{fig:base_generalization} describes the generalization accuracy of the 582M parameter model over the course of training.
 Table~\ref{tab:base_results} reports the addition accuracies achieved by the final version of the model.

-While the 300M and 582M parameter ByT5 models required an initial supervised learning phase before being able to begin self-learning, we note that there seems to be an inverse correlation between the size of the model and the length of the supervised training period, both in terms of the maximum length of addition problems seen as well as the total training examples.
-For examples, Figure~\ref{fig:small_training_run} shows that the 300M model required almost 4 million training examples of up to length 8 before generalizing sufficiently well to begin training.
-In contrast, Figure~\ref{fig:base_training_run} shows that the 582M model required only 0.5 million training examples of up to length 6 before generalizing.
-We hypothesize that a sufficiently large model might be able to forgo the supervised training phase entirely and begin self-training immediately out of the box, possibly with the assistance of in-context learning.
+We conduct a more careful analysis errors of the model in Appendix~\ref{sec:error_analysis}.